tea-shaped/self-disclosure-model/README.md

 ### Multi-task Models

 Our *best performing model* was a *linear multi-task model* based on *Roberta features*.
-It can be found in the subfolder /multitask/linear/roberta.
+It can be found in the subfolder /multitask/linear/multitask_linear_roberta_self-disclosure.
 It was trained on four different corpora [add citations].
-You can also find our best-performing multi-task model based on LIWC features in /multitask/linear/liwc.
-Nonlinear multi-task models for both features can be found in /multitask/nonlinear/robert and /multitask/nonlinear/liwc respectively.
+You can also find our best-performing multi-task model based on LIWC features in /multitask/linear/multitask_linear_liwc_self-disclosure.
+Nonlinear multi-task models for both features can be found in /multitask/nonlinear directory respectively.

 ### Single-task Models

 In addition to the multi-task models, we provide single-task models which performed best for the within-corpora prediction of self-disclosure.
 They can be used with Ngrams, EmoLex, LIWC and RoBERTa features.
-The respective models can be found in /singletask/.
+The respective models can be found in /singletask.

 ## Usage